oeg-upm/TINTOlib-Documentation/docs/source/igtd.rst

      - Characteristic pixels of the final image (row x col)
      - [6,6]
      - [int, int]
+   * - :py:data:`zoom`
+     - Multiplication factor that determines the size of the saved image relative to the original figure size.
+Values greater than 1 will increase the size of the saved image proportionally.
+     - 1
+     - int
    * - :py:data:`fea_dist_method`
      - Correlation coefficient to evaluate similarity between features
      - 'Pearson'